-- Cream together the butter and sweetener in a stand-mixer
+- For best results, cream together the butter and sweetener in a stand mixer or a hand mixer.

-- Press the dough in a cast iron skillet and bake
+- Press the dough in a flat layer in a cast iron skillet and bake in a preheated oven.

 Top Cooking Tips & FAQs

-- Use an 8-inch round cast iron skillet: this recipe works best in an 8-inch round cast iron skillet.
-If you use a larger round skillet, be sure to adjust the cook time.
+- Use an 8-inch round cast-iron skillet: This keto chocolate chip skillet cookie recipe works best in an 8-inch round cast-iron skillet.

-- Create themed cookies for any occassion by adjusting the sprinkles: you can make these cookies fit any holiday by choosing festive colors for the sprinkles.
+Create themed cookies for any occasion by adjusting the sprinkles: You can make these cookies fit any holiday by choosing festive colors for the sprinkles.